pavankumarchowdary35/Embedding-Adapter/README.md

 ```
 ## Overview

-The user-provided text is parsed into nodes, with each node representing a "chunk" of a source document.
+The user has to provide text on which he want to trian the adapter model.
+The text can be in either .pdf or .txt files.
+This text is parsed into nodes, with each node representing a "chunk" of a source document.
 Using a language model (LLM), we generate a question from each node.
 This process forms query-context pairs, which are then used to train a neural network model.
 The default model is a simple two-layer neural network with ReLU activation and a residual layer at the end.
 Users also have the option to define a custom neural network as the adapter model and train it with the formulated query-context pairs.

 ## Training Process